santosh77777/rest_api/README.md

 ---

-## Running this project
+## Running this project:

 To get this project up and running you should start by having Python installed on your computer.
 It's advised you create a virtual environment to store your projects dependencies separately.
-You can install virtualenv with
+You can install virtualenv with:

 ```
 pip install virtualenv
 ```

 Clone or download this repository and open it in your editor of choice.
-In a terminal (mac/linux) or windows terminal, run the following command in the base directory of this project
+In a terminal (mac/linux) or windows terminal, run the following command in the base directory of this project:

 ```
 virtualenv env